rhaleblian/pirix/README.md

 ## Notes

-SGI's Indigo Magic Desktop and Interactive Desktop seem to bear similaries to CDE and Motif; accordingly, this tweak bases itself on mwm.
+SGI's Indigo Magic Desktop and Interactive Desktop seem to bear similaries to CDE and Motif; accordingly, this tweak bases itself on `mwm` at el.

 A lot of things aren't here, including
-* styling modifications to MWM (those rounded windows and scrollbars)
+* styling modifications to Motif (those rounded windows and scrollbars)
 * the toolchest (i think you could write an Xm app of buttons with menus and no frame)
 * the file manager (remember that they drew scalable vector icons)